junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 "I'm glad it would mean Earth can be safe," Cas answers quietly, "that you can be safe."

 They un-save the planet and watch Phaeton explode.
 The force is so strong that the comets flying too close to its core get pushed far out of the way.
-Dust and rocks scatter in the space, finding their own orbits to fly around the Sun.
+Dust and rocks scatter in space, finding their own orbits to fly around the Sun.
 The asteroid belt starts taking its form.
 Even the Sun looks a degree dimmer losing a planet and all the potential lives that could have been there from its system.

-Dean thinks it's only right to hold and squeeze Cas's hand at moment like this, so that's exactly what he does.
+Dean thinks it's only right to hold and squeeze Cas's hand at a moment like this, so that's exactly what he does.
 Cas squeezes back thankfully.

 "In the Greek mythology, Phaeton is the son of Helios, driving the chariot too unstably, burning and freezing the Earth, so Zeus kills him," Cas tells him, as the fragments of Phaeton fill in the gaps between Mars and Jupiter.

 Dean hums softly, wondering if that makes them Zeus.
 Thinking they hold the power of god is unsettling.
-Thinking they use the power of un-make a planet is even more so.
+Thinking they used the power to unmake a planet is even more so.

 "How do you feel?"
 In the background of all the debris and fragments of the planet flying past them, Dean turns to Cas, asking.
 He realizes he should have asked that question way, way earlier, before the little grey fish, before the dinosaur, before the Neanderthals.
 He should have asked that when he saw Cas again in that hospital ward.
 What was his mind occupied with at that time?
 Oh -- the Leviathans, he almost forgot.
 When a planet is exploding before your eyes, it turns out, it's so easy to forget problems like Leviathans, and remember what's more important.

 And when the more important person is by his side, he even forgets that planet.
-Dean looks at Cas like he's the only thing -- only one -- matters in the whole universe, in this moment.
+Dean looks at Cas like he's the only thing -- only one -- that matters in the whole universe, in this moment.
 Because he is.

 "I should have asked it earlier," Dean hears himself saying.
 "How are you, really?"